tdawnsugrue/pangenome-graphs/md/431asgn.md

 - What research questions did they set out
     - reiterate the video archive thing
+        - importance of oral archives; maybe also address why one can't just use text archive versions (retaining integrity?
+Rather than relying on 100% accuracy of STT)
+            - *don't* take a defensive stance lol
 - An overview of what they did
     - big-picture
+        - developed an asking questions model
+            - based on [extant tools go here]
+            - what it does, how it does it
+        - Whittled down questions using a semantic continuity model
+            - based on d2q-- (cite); whose purpose is [1 sentence].
+            - SC model determines what to keep from the AQ model (d2q-style stuff tends to hallucinate [cite]); Aims to keep questions relevant
-    - how they did it (broadly what technologies; add in math explanation if need to pad)
+    - how they did it (broadly what technologies; add in math explanation if need to pad) [see above]
 - Their contribution to the field
     - made a thing to more easily search video archives by providing 'questions' and timestamps where subject of q is a'd
 - briefly, some shortcomings